jittuu/jittuu.github.com/_posts/2012-03-01-Seeding-data-from-file-using-EF-4-3.markdown

 title: "Seeding data from file using EF 4.3 Migration"
 ---

-[Entity Framework 4.3 Migration][EF43] supports seeding data by overriding the Seed method of [DbMigrationsConfiguration][DbMigrationsConfiguration] class.
+[Entity Framework 4.3 Migration][ef43] supports seeding data by overriding the Seed method of [DbMigrationsConfiguration][dbmigrationsconfiguration] class.

 For my project, I need to execute some sql files to insert initial data.
 (I'm migrating from old system and new system have different table structure)